nucypher/rust-umbral/umbral-pre-python/docs/index.rst

     Reencrypts a capsule using a key fragment.

-.. py:function:: decrypt_reencrypted(decrypting_sk: SecretKey, delegating_pk: PublicKey, capsule: Capsule, cfrags: Sequence[VerifiedCapsuleFrag], ciphertext: bytes) -> Optional[bytes]
+.. py:function:: decrypt_reencrypted(receiving_sk: SecretKey, delegating_pk: PublicKey, capsule: Capsule, cfrags: Sequence[VerifiedCapsuleFrag], ciphertext: bytes) -> Optional[bytes]

     Attempts to decrypt the plaintext using the original capsule and reencrypted capsule fragments (at least ``threshold`` of them, see :py:func:`generate_kfrags`).